Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 ---

 ::: questions
--   FIXME
+-   What are the two key principles of Scrum Theory?
+-   What are the five Scrum Values?
+-   How do the Scrum Pillars relate to each other?
+-   What are the responsibilities of each of the Scrum Team roles?
+-   What are the commitments for each of the three Scrum Artifacts?
 :::

 ::: objectives
 -   Explain the Philosophy of Scrum
+-   List and briefly describe the five Scrum Values
 -   List and briefly describe the three Scrum Pillars
--   List and briefly describe the five Scrum Values
 -   Describe the responsibilities of the three Scrum roles
+-   Describe the primary artifacts and stages within Scrum and how they relate as a process
 -   Describe the purpose of the sprint backlog and how it is used throughout a sprint
 -   Define Definition of Done
 :::